shakrmedia/petal/README.md

 Petal uses [Grunt](http://gruntjs.com/getting-started) for compiling LESS files to a single `petal.css` file.
 Run `grunt petal` to compile Petal for a single time.
 Run `grunt dev` to go into development mode where files in the Petal directory will be watched, building automatically when you make changes to any of the source files.
 (This will also build the documentation.)

 #### Build Docs
 Petal's [documentation](http://shakrmedia.github.io/petal/) is built using [Assemble](http://assemble.io/).
 Run `grunt` (default task) to build Petal and documentation pages for a single time, `grunt dev` for continuous watching and automatic building.
-The documentation will be built into `_gh-pages` folder; this folder is ignored by git
+The documentation will be built into `_gh-pages` folder; this folder, along with the `build` folder, is ignored by gitignore in `master` branch to prevent pushing compiled files to repository.

 The `dev` task will also run a local webserver based on the `_gh-pages` folder.
 While running the `dev` task, you can access the built documentation at `localhost:9000`.
 The pages will also livereload when you save any of the watched files.